letoram/arcan/src/tools/trayicon/README.md

     ARCAN_CONNPATH=tray arcan_trayicon /path/to/passive.svg /path/to/alive.svg /some/program/to/run

 Which should appear up as an icon in your statusbar tray.
-Consult the Durden documentation for more specific details on tuning the look and feel.
+Consult the Durian documentation for more specific details on tuning the look and feel.

 ## text- mode